KDB017/CodeReadingHelperByMermaid/code-reading-helper-by-mermaid-sequence-diagram/README.md

 1. Right-click your function name in your code → "Generate Sequence Diagram" (via multilangSequence)
 2. A `.mmd` file opens in the editor
-3. Click the **"Show Mermaid Preview"** button in the top-right corner
+3. Click the "Show Mermaid Preview" button in the top-right corner
 4. The Mermaid sequence diagram is displayed in a webview panel
 5. Click any function name in the diagram to jump directly to its definition

 That's it.

+> ⚠️ Note: This extension treats sequence diagrams as a **navigation index**, not a source of truth.
+Diagrams may be abstract or outdated, and this tool is designed to assist exploration rather than guarantee correctness.